Table of Contents

 The Family Court has great difficulty in distinguishing a lotto win by one party as a financial contribution by that party to the assets of the marriage.
 The Court assesses the financial contributions of the parties when determining the division of the net asset pool.
 In most cases, the Courts treat lotto wins as a joint contribution by both parties.

-That is, that if during the period of a relationship be it a marriage or de facto relationship, one party receives a sizable lotto win and that win is then applied towards the improvements or acquisition of matrimonial assets, the Court would deem that both parties have equally contributed to both the acquisition and improvement to those assets.
+That is, if during the period of a relationship be it a marriage or de facto relationship, one party receives a sizable lotto win and that win is then applied towards the improvements or acquisition of matrimonial assets, the Court would deem that both parties have equally contributed to both the acquisition and improvement to those assets.

 Hang on, I bought the winning ticket with my own money.
 Why should my partner have an interest if we separate?
 Let’s examine the case in question.
 A wife and husband maintained sole financial estates.
 They owned property in their respective names solely and operated their own bank accounts.